polkadot-developers/polkadot-docs/tutorials/transfers/index.md

 ---
 title: Polkadot.Js Guides about Transfers
-description: Set of tutorials on how to transfer and manage funds on the Polkadot network, covering topics such as metadata updates, sending funds, teleporting tokens, calculating fees, and more.
+description: Tutorials on how to transfer and manage funds on the Polkadot network, covering metadata updates, sending funds, teleporting tokens, calculating fees, and more.
 ---

 # Polkadot.Js Guides about Transfers